FundyPhytoPhys/prochlorococcus_o2/Output/Manuscript_O2.md

 [@holtropVibrationalModesWater2021].
 Clade LLI includes cultured strain NATL2A, which prefers moderate irradiances typical of between 30 and 100 m depth.
-Clades LLII and LLIII, including cultured strain SS120, are grouped together as early branching phylogenetic lineage diversifying in the *P. marinus* radiation, with a preference for low light.
-Clade LLIV, including cultured strain MIT9313, falls near the base of the *Prochlorococcus* radiation, and is characterized by preference for low light, typical of depths from 120 m to 200 m [@partenskyProchlorococcusMarinePhotosynthetic1999].
-LLIV members are, as yet, the only cultured strains to have been found in Oxygen Minimum Zones (OMZ).
+Clades LLII and LLIII, including cultured strain SS120, are grouped together as early branching phylogenetic lineage in the *P. marinus* radiation, with a preference for low light.
+Clade LLIV, including cultured strain MIT9313, falls near the base of the *P. marinus* radiation, and has been characterized by preference for low light, typical of depths from 120 m to 200 m [@partenskyProchlorococcusMarinePhotosynthetic1999].
+LLIV members are, as yet, the only cultured *P. marinus* strains to have been found in Oxygen Minimum Zones (OMZ).
 Some, as yet, uncultured *P. marinus* strains in clades LLV and LLVI also thrive in OMZ of the subtropical Atlantic and Pacific Oceans, where dissolved oxygen concentrations [O~2~] can be less than 20